gcrtnst/sw-luadocs-helper/docs/en/usage-recognize.md

 cd src/                     # go to the src/ folder of this repository .venv\Scripts\activate.bat  # activate venv

-# Process Addon.png as a screenshot of Addon Lua and output the result to Addon.ocr.txt
+# Process Addon.png as a screenshot of Addon Lua documentation and output the result to Addon.ocr.txt
 python -m sw_luadocs recognize -c ../cfg/sw_luadocs_addon.toml Addon.png Addon.ocr.txt

-# Batch process files in the Input folder as Addon Lua screenshots and output the results to the Output folder
+# Batch process files in the Input folder as screenshots of Addon Lua documentation and output the results to the Output folder
 python -m sw_luadocs recognize -c ../cfg/sw_luadocs_addon.toml Input/ Output/

-# Process Vehicle.png as a screenshot of Vehicle Lua and output the result to Vehicle.ocr.txt
+# Process Vehicle.png as a screenshot of Vehicle Lua documentation and output the result to Vehicle.ocr.txt
 python -m sw_luadocs recognize -c ../cfg/sw_luadocs_vehicle.toml Vehicle.png Vehicle.ocr.txt
 ```